cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

     bytes metadata = 3;

     // version is used to track changes to a group's membership structure that
     // would break existing proposals.
-Whenever any members weight is changed,
+Whenever a member weight has changed,
-    // or any member is added or removed this version is incremented and will
+    // or any member is added or removed, the version is incremented and will
-    // cause proposals based on older versions of this group to fail uint64 version = 4;
+    // invalidate all proposals from older versions. uint64 version = 4;

     // total_weight is the sum of the group members' weights.